 m/44'/...BIP32 namespace to organize your addresses and balances.
 When you use such a hardware wallet on our platform, we export public keys from the

 m/45'/...namespace.
 This means that we have no idea what your self-custody addresses or balances are outside our platform.
 You can even customize this BIP32 path when you upload your public key, giving you even greater ability to control how much information we have about your holdings.
+You are welcome to use hardware wallets for both single signature self-custody and an Unchained Vault.

 How do Unchained’s Vaults Work?